TrumanRu/pm2-telegram/README.md

 * collect desired messages to buffer then send collected messages every 10 seconds
 * allow messages scope selection (errors, logs, exceptions and kill events)
 * truncate long messages (longer than Telegram limitation 4096 characters) to avoid send error
-* combine short messages to one message (the resultant big message shorter than 4096 characters) to avoid impact of Telegram messages frequency limitation (see: [Telegram messages limit for a group](https://core.telegram.org/bots/faq#my-bot-is-hitting-limits-how-do-i-avoid-this))
+* combine short messages to one message (the resultant big message shorter than 4096 characters) to avoid impact of Telegram messages frequency limitation (see: [My bot is hitting limits, how do I avoid this?](https://core.telegram.org/bots/faq#my-bot-is-hitting-limits-how-do-i-avoid-this))
 * set message title for _pm2-telegram_ instance for distinguish messages from one Telegram bot installed on many instances (default server's hostname)

 #### Roadmap